"Your resume is not a laundry list of everything you've ever done; it's a marketing document designed to present you in the best possible light."

 4. Relevant Research or Projects.
 If you've undertaken research projects, or senior thesis work that directly relates to the occupation you're looking for, provide brief descriptions.

-Explain the problem you tackled, your approach, and the outcomes.
+Explain the problem you tackled, your approach and the outcomes.
 This showcases your ability to apply your academic knowledge to real-world challenges.

 5. Study Abroad or Exchange Programs.
-If you participated in an international exchange programs, this can demonstrate your adaptability, cultural awareness, and willingness to step out of your comfort zone.
+If you participated in international exchange programs, this can demonstrate your adaptability, cultural awareness, and willingness to step out of your comfort zone.

 Example: